-Mr Allen Lew, 63, was appointed Chief Executive Officer, Consumer Australia and Chief Executive Officer, Optus on 1 October 2014.
+Mr Allen Lew, 64, was appointed Chief Executive Officer, Consumer Australia and Chief Executive Officer, Optus on 1 October 2014.

-Prior to that, Allen was Chief Executive Officer, Group Digital Life and also Country Chief Officer, Singapore.
+Prior to that, Allen was Chief Executive Officer, Group Digital Life where he transformed the Group into a leading player in the digital ecosystem.
+He was also Country Chief Officer, Singapore.

-Allen began his career with Singtel on 7 November 1980 and has served in various senior management roles both in Singapore and overseas.
+Allen began his career with Singtel on 7 November 1980 and has served in various senior management roles, both in Singapore and overseas.
 His first overseas posting was to Advanced Info Service Public Company Limited (AIS), Singtel's regional associate.
 He was the Chief Operating Officer of AIS for three years before his posting to Optus in late 2001, as Managing Director of Optus Mobile and later as Managing Director of Optus Consumer Business.
 He returned to Singapore as Chief Executive Officer, Singapore in 2006.